Learning Objectives

 - Employee value: the tax cut donation attracted and retained employees who share environmental values, improving engagement and reducing turnover costs.

-- Media value: the the tax cut donation generated extensive positive media coverage, providing marketing value far exceeding the $10 million donation.
+- Media value: the tax cut donation generated extensive positive media coverage, providing marketing value far exceeding the $10 million donation.

-- Brand value: the the tax cut donation strengthened Patagonia’s authentic positioning as an environmental advocate, differentiating it from competitors perceived as “greenwashing.”
+- Brand value: the tax cut donation strengthened Patagonia’s authentic positioning as an environmental advocate, differentiating it from competitors perceived as “greenwashing.”

 Overall, The decision aligned with Patagonia’s mission and long-term business sustainability strategy, as environmental degradation threatens outdoor recreation markets.